SKKSaikia/DarkK/README.md

 # DarkK : Dark Web
 Dar✘ - The [DarkNet](https://en.wikipedia.org/wiki/Darknet) of the Deep Web <b>[mjatwnc]</b> = Un-indexed contents

-!#rule1: DO NOT TRUST ANYONE: Even the cute websites on Dark-Net giving out information on "How to access" might be feds.
+!#rule1: DO NOT TRUST ANYONE: Even the cute websites about Dark-Net in the Surface-Web giving out information on "How to access" might be feds.
 This might prove fatal, getting tracked from here on.
 Use VPN from day 0.<br/>
 !# rule: Posting only the <b>cute pictures</b>, not taking the brutal road. <br/>
 !# rule: 9 is a special number: Cypher: Caeser,shift:9 <br/>
 !# fact 96 percent of the internet is not indexed by search engines such as Google and Bing. <br/>